-Daria Dudzinski is Government Affairs Associate, assisting with the team's array of projects, communications, and PAC ventures.
-She joins the team after interning with NMHC's Government Affairs and Communications departments.
-Before this, she also gained hands-on industry experience through an internship with a D.C. residential trust.
-Daria is currently finishing up a BA degree in Public Relations and Strategic Communications at American University.
+Daria Dudzinski is Government Affairs Associate, assisting with the team's array of projects, political communications, and PAC ventures.
+She joined the team after interning with NMHC's Government Affairs and Communications departments.
+Before NMHC, she gained hands-on industry experience through an internship with a D.C. residential trust.
+Daria graduated with honors from American University.
+She holds a BA degree in Public Relations and Strategic Communications from American University.
 She holds a focus in political science and public affairs leadership strategy.

 Jennifer M. Angebranndt, CMP, is Vice President of Meetings, with primary responsibility for contracting, planning and overseeing all NMHC meetings.
 Jennifer has more than twenty years of meeting and trade show management experience.
 Prior to joining NMHC, she was the Meetings Manager and subsequently the Trade Show and Education Forum Manager for the Health Industry Distributors Association.
 She holds a Bachelor of Arts degree from Louisiana State University.